saurabh8809/shell_script/README.md

     nagios folder.
 Please check it and let me know if I can help you in any way.

-2 - you second script for automate the installation of wordpress in redhat based os
+2 - you can use second script of this repository for automate the installation of wordpress in redhat based os